wireapp/integration-docs/docs/00-understanding-apps.md

 1. Developing your app using one of the Wire SDKs for Apps
 2. Registering the App and getting credentials on Wire Team management

+### The SDK at a glance
+- Handles authentication for you
+- Provides event handling
+- Makes sending and receiving messages easier
+- Strongly typed for Kotlin developers

-For the technical part, check out the tutorial/quickstart or the technical concepts explanation:
+For the technical part, check out the tutorial/quickstart or the technical concepts' explanation:

 ➡️ [Check out the Quickstart guide](01-quickstart-advanced.mdx)